hydroframe/subsettools/docs/example_notebooks/example_notebooks.md

 #### Doing a transient simulation with ParFlow-CLM

 This notebook walks through an example of subsetting a HUC8 from the CONUS1 domain.
 This example will subset everything needed to do a transient run with ParFlow-CLM.
 This is includes all hydrogeologic datasets and climate forcing data from NLDAS2 (see additional DOI: [10.1002/2016GL069964](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GL069964)).
 All of the data is written to a folder for the specified days to run.
-This example uses the template runscript conus1_pfclm_transient_solid.yaml stored in this repository and edits it to correspond with the domain subset.
+This example uses the template runscript conus1_pfclm_transient_solid.yaml and edits it to correspond with the domain subset.
 It also sets-up and performs the designed simulation.
 The result will be model output pressure and saturation pfbs according to the days specified.

 ```{toctree}
 :maxdepth: 1